OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Request
 ~~~~~~~
+Requires the following fields in the body of the request:

 :target: Target URL to which a ``POST`` request will be sent with the details of
     the event, when triggered (see :ref:`Triggers` for the corresponding event